BeatSwitch/lock/readme.md

 - `Privilege`: A privilege allows you to perform an action (on an optional resource)
 - `Action`: An action is something you are either allowed or denied to do
 - `Resource`: A resource can be an object where you can perform one or more actions on.
 It can either target a certain type of resource or a specific resource by its unique identifier
+- `Role`: A role can also hold multiple permissions.
+A caller can have multiple roles.
+Roles can inherit permissions from other roles

 ## Features

-- Flexible Acl permissions for multiple identities (callers)
+- Flexible acl permissions for multiple identities (callers)
 - Static or persistent drivers to store permissions
 - Action aliases
 - Roles
 - Conditions (Asserts)
-- Easily Implement acl functionality on your caller with a trait
+- Easily implement acl functionality on your caller or role with a trait

 ## Introduction

-Lock differs from other Acl packages by trying to provide the most flexible way for working with multiple permission callers and storing permissions.
+Lock differs from other acl packages by trying to provide the most flexible way for working with multiple permission callers and storing permissions.

 By working with Lock's `Caller` contract you can set permissions on multiple identities.

 The `Driver` contract allows for an easy way to store permissions to a persistent or static storage system.
 A default static `ArrayDriver` ships with this package.
 Check out the list below for more drivers which have already been prepared for you.
 Or build your own by implementing the `Driver` contract.

 You can set and check permissions for resources by manually passing along a resource's type and (optional) identifier or you can implement the `Resource` contract onto your objects so you can pass them along to lock more easily.

+The `Manager` allows for an easy way to instantiate new `Lock` instances, set action aliases or register roles.

 ## Drivers